adityaan/PLL-Design-using-SKY130/README.md

 The labs covered the entire IC design flow from circuit design until tapeout using Open-Source 130nm Process Design Kits(PDK) by Google-Skywater and the latest Caravel Framework by efabless.
 Open-Source EDA tools such as ngSpice and Magic were used throughout th design flow.

-# Day 1 <a name="day1"></a>
+# Day 1 - PLL Overview <a name="day1"></a>

 ![snip2](https://user-images.githubusercontent.com/22279620/127747417-d6453d93-e0ea-432d-a3bd-f8a44e7c651f.PNG)

 The first day of the workshop was a theoretical introduction to various concepts related to PLL and how it is used to get a precise noise signal without noise.
 Quartz Crystals and Voltage Controlled Oscillator were discussed briefly.
 The various components that make up the PLL such as the Phase Frequency Detector(PFD), Charge Pump(CP), Voltage Controlled Oscillator(VCO) and Frequency Divider(FD) were talked about in depth in terms of timing waveforms, CMOS and digital circuits and Finite State Machines(FSM).
 Design Flow, PDK, speciifcation and Open-Source EDA tool setup were briefly touched upon as well.

-# Day 2 <a name="day2"></a>
+# Day 2 - Project Labs <a name="day2"></a>

 ## PLL Component circuit design <a name="design"></a>

+During this stage, we designed the frequency divider module as discussed during Day 1.
+We designed the gate level circuit which contains inverters and transmission gates connected together.
+These gates are designed by specifying their p-type and n-type FET specification along with their length and width specifications.

 ![snip2](https://user-images.githubusercontent.com/22279620/127750060-b4499998-3560-464a-8b3d-47229c796a76.PNG)

-Create file FreqDiv.cir that would hold the entire frequency division circuit
+The FreDiv.cir circuit is created to define the specifications of the circuit.
+The file also includes the SKY130nm library file and also constraints to plot the transient analysis.

 ![snip2](https://user-images.githubusercontent.com/22279620/127766001-df6ab13b-79b3-4d07-bc8e-93c9dea59f27.PNG)

-The circuit file defines three instances of an inverter and two instances of transmission gates.

 ![snip2](https://user-images.githubusercontent.com/22279620/127750153-837ea5ea-b3e2-469a-85fc-45bb84ec36b3.PNG)

+Similarly, the other sub modules for the PLL circuit is defined using the specifications.

 ## PLL Component Circuit Simulation <a name="simulation"></a>

-Run the simulation of the circuit using Ngspice and obtain the transient analysis plot.
-The plot verifies that the frequency divider circuit works as intended.
+After designing the circuits, all the sub modules are simulated using Ngspice along with the transient analysis plots.
+The simulations are carried out to verify the functionality before moving to the Layout stage of the project.

 ![snip2](https://user-images.githubusercontent.com/22279620/127766176-89421591-03fc-47e8-b5c6-68cd1f6173cb.PNG)